-An Apprenticeship is a real job with training so you can earn while you learn
+An Apprenticeship is a full time job with training so you can earn while you learn

 and pick up recognised qualifications as you go.
 If you live in England, are